-Where do I find out more information about ANS, especially which water bodies are infested and what species are considered ANS?
+Where do I find out more information about ANS in North Dakota, especially which water bodies are infested and what species are considered ANS?

-All information about ANS is kept current on the Department's website, gf.nd.gov/ans.
+Up-to-date information about ANS can be found on the Department's website, gf.nd.gov/ans.